 Perform Key Audits

 School breaks are a good opportunity to audit campus keys and other security equipment you might oversee.
 Make sure you know which keys have been issued to which employees and ensure no keys — especially master keys — are unaccounted for.

 If your key audit process for keys takes days rather than minutes, consider using an electronic key control system for managing and tracking key activity.
 The quicker audits can be performed, the more time staff will have for other tasks.

 When your campus is a bustling hive of activity, it’s probably difficult to squeeze important training into your daily activities.
-From threat response drills to leaning how to use a new tool or process, quiet times on your campus can be used to prioritize training.
-Taking some time to catch up on training will prepare your officers and staff to be more effective and efficient when campus is full.
+From threat response drills to learning how to use a new tool or process, quiet times on your campus can be used to prioritize training.
+Taking some time to catch up on training will prepare your officers and staff to be more effective and efficient when school is back in session.

 It might be difficult to do when operations aren’t moving at full speed, but the slower pace of a break also represents a chance to review your department’s processes as a whole.
-Do certain tasks make parts of your department less efficient?
-If a particular staff member is out sick or on vacation, does that limit your department’s effectiveness?
+Do certain tasks — like updating key logs — make your department less efficient?
+Is the process of checking out fleet vehicles too cumbersome?
+Does it take you days to figure out a master key has gone missing?
 Look for areas that make life more difficult for officers and consider options that can eliminate bottlenecks and obstacles.

 You might even find that you can address these challenges with a single solution.
 For example, you can replace manual key logs with an electronic key management system that automatically records who removed a key, when, and why.
 Rather than checking out fleet vehicles manually, use the key control system.
 Set up alerts so if someone doesn’t return a master key on time, you can be notified immediately.